-Non-examined components, i.e. GCE coursework components, GCE/GCSE non-examination assessment components, portfolios and practical components are specifically excluded from transferred candidate arrangements.
+- Non-examined components, i.e. GCE coursework components, GCE/GCSE non-examination assessment components, portfolios and practical components are specifically excluded from transferred candidate arrangements.
 On-demand tests are also excluded from transferred candidate arrangements.

-> - GCE AS, A2, A-level Modern Foreign Language Speaking Tests – where a candidate has moved from one part of the country to another or is in hospital, an online application for a transferred candidate arrangement must be submitted to the relevant awarding body.Where a host centre accommodates a candidate for a GCE AS, A2 or A-level MFL Speaking Test, contact must take place between the host centre and the entering centre.
-The host centre must be conversant with the subject specific instructions prior to conducting the Speaking Test.
+- GCE AS, A2, A-level Modern Foreign Language Speaking Tests – where a candidate has moved from one part of the country to another or is in hospital, an online application for a transferred candidate arrangement must be submitted to the relevant awarding body.Where a host centre accommodates a candidate for a GCE AS, A2 or A-level MFL Speaking Test, contact must take place between the host centre and the entering centre.
+The host centre must familiarise themselves with the subject specific instructions prior to conducting the Speaking Test.

-> 4. Application procedure
+4. Application procedure

-> - Form JCQ/TC must be completed online, initially by the entering centre and then by the host centre.
+- Form JCQ/TC must be completed online, initially by the entering centre and then by the host centre.
 Once completed by the host centre, the form must then be submitted online.
 Form JCQ/TC is accessed via the Centre Admin Portal (CAP).
 CAP can be accessed via any of the awarding bodies’ secure extranet sites.

-> - A separate online application must be completed for each examination series.
+- A separate online application must be completed for each examination series.